 It all started when she wanted to comfortably wear a sports bra while working out, not a baggy T-shirt.
-Kimberlea Jones had no idea that would ultimately lead her to win a national bodybuilding competition, become a personal trainer, and run her own workout classes.
+Kimberlea Jones had no idea that goal would ultimately lead her to win a national bodybuilding competition, to become a personal trainer and then run her own workout classes.

 “I’ve never been happier in a workplace,” Jones states.
 “I love the people, my clients, and my colleagues.
 It’s definitely my dream job.”